 It will have all the art deco you would imagine with a name like that, and I am expecting it to be one of my favorite hangouts.
 One of the reasons I love the people of Costa Rica so much, is because from the first moment you arrive, they treat you like old friends.
 If you travel to other Latin American countries it is way more formal and less personal.
 For instance, when you say Gracias (Thank You) in Mexico, they always answer De Nada (You are welcome), and yet, if you think about it, you would never answer that way back home.
 I think I have only said “you are welcome” a couple times in my entire life, and usually it was to a small child.
 Thank you Uncle Mike.
 You are welcome Sidney.

-I wasn’t going to go home for Christmas this year.
-We have been incredibly busy and 2012 has been an outstanding year.
 We opened our fourth franchise, RE/MAX Ocean Village in Playas del Coco, which is located inside the stunning Retail Village, and became the exclusive listing agents for Jack Parker’s only international project – Pacifico.

 Please stop by and visit.
 The center has one of Coco’s favorite restaurants Citron, a gorgeous ladies Boutique store, Imane with clothes from famous designers in Europe and the new premiere spa, Senses.